It occurs to me that I haven’t said anything about my fun trip to Puerto Rico that I took this March!

 Day 7: Saw the Arecibo Observatory (a James Bond movie and also the film Contact shot there).

 So yeah.
 Great trip!
 We were there 11 days and had a great time, ate great food and chilled on amazing beaches, and saw cool nature things.
-I’d totally go back but the fight is way too long.
+I’d totally go back but the flight is way too long.